anti-software/anticorp-wiki/content/posts/hp_printing.md

 ```

-And this time specify the path to file instead of downloading, everything will work fine assuming you have `foomatic-db`, `foomatic-db-engine`, `foomatic-db-nonfree`, `foomatic-db-nonfree-ppds` packages are installed.
+And this time specify the path to file instead of downloading, everything will work fine assuming you have `foomatic-db`, `foomatic-db-engine`, `foomatic-db-nonfree`, `foomatic-db-nonfree-ppds` packages installed.